-Situated between the villages of Pentraeth and Bennllech, Red Wharf Bay has one of the most dog friendly beaches on the east coast of Anglesey with access allowed all year round.
+Situated between the villages of Pentraeth and Bennllech, Red Wharf Bay has one of the most dog-friendly beaches on the east coast of Anglesey with access allowed all year round.
 The beach is huge when at low tide, approximately ten square miles of sand is accessible.
 The beach disappears beneath the ocean at high tide twice a day with waves reaching the promenade, then reappears when the tide recedes to the horizon.

 Lligwy Beach – Anglesey

-This beach lies only a short distance for the village of Moelfre.
+This beach lies only a short distance from the village of Moelfre.
 It’s a lovely, serene spot for dog walking amongst the sand dunes, giving it a wild open feel.
 Dogs accompanied by well-behaved owners are always welcome, with the offer of free doggy bags provided in the beach-side café.
-A range of facilities are available including car park and toilets, plus the aforementioned café that serves delicious bacon sandwiches.
+A range of facilities are available including a car park and toilets, plus the aforementioned café that serves delicious bacon sandwiches.

 Harlech Beach – Porthmadog

 Harlech Beach is one of the largest beaches in North Wales, with a range of sand dunes that give it a rugged and wild ambience.
 Although the majority of this beach allows dogs to roam, keep an eye open for the signposted restricted areas.
 The town of Harlech is best known for its famous golf club and medieval castle.